 - Use a ballpoint sewing needle.
 You can also use a stretch needle, however, these are designed more for use with 4-way stretch fabric that has a greater percentage of stretch.
 The tips of these needles are specially designed to part the knit weave, preventing it from creating runs as you sew.

 - A twin needle is used with a sewing machine to mimic the finish that you would get with a cover stitch machine.
-The result is two lines of straight stitching on the right side fo the fabric and a zig zag, formed by the bobbin.
+The result is two lines of straight stitching on the right side for the fabric and a zig zag, formed by the bobbin.
 This allows the stitch to stretch.
 I prefer a 1/4" (6 mm) twin needle for hemming knits.

 - When beginning to sew a seam, hold onto the tail threads underneath the foot as you sew.
 This will help to feed the fabric through and prevent it from puckering as you being your stitch, or from getting pulled into the throat plate hole on your sewing machine.

 - Pressing knits: as always be careful to set the iron to a heat setting that your fabric can tolerate.
-Many knits have a synthetic fiber, which can melt, so make sure to test your scrap fabric first.
+Many knits have a synthetic fibre, which can melt, so make sure to test your scrap fabric first.
 I also use a damp press cloth or a piece of muslin.
 This protects the fabric and helps to steam set the seam.

 - If your fabric edge is curling, you can spray it with starch to stabilize the edge.
 For the stitches that I have suggested using, the stretch is built in.
 Therefore do not have to stretch as you sew.